 Asphalt can burn your pet's paws.
 It can also lead to overheating or a higher temperature in your dog.

 Try to steer your dog away from any hot metal and don’t drive your dog in a metal vehicle because it can raise the temperature to dangerous levels.

-PRO TIP: You should think about having a disaster plan in place for power outages.
-If your household is struck by a power outage, your dog (and you) may suffer from heat stroke or overheating.
-It is a good idea to keep a first aid kit on hand, such as the Canine Friendly Pet First Aid Kit or the Trek Safe Pet Travel Kit.
+You should think about having a disaster plan in place for power outages.
+If your household is struck by a power outage, your dog (and you) may suffer from heat-stroke or overheating.
+It is a good idea to keep a generator for home use and first aid kit on hand, such as the Canine Friendly Pet First Aid Kit or the Trek Safe Pet Travel Kit.

-Summer time is a period when you need to pay more attention to your pooch.
+Summertime is a period when you need to pay more attention to your besty.
 They are very delicate during this time of year.

 Showing your pet some love during hot weather will go a long way to keep your dog safe this summer.